cakatcherian/chrisakatcherian.github.io/index.md

 *   Designed, filled and arranged eye-catching product floorsets to increase sales.
 *   Contributed to social media content documenting brand's impact in on market.

-### CED Electrical Wholesale - San Bernardino, CA  June 2019 - September 2019
+### CED Electrical Wholesale - San Bernardino, CA  (_June 2019 - September 2019_)
 #### Corporate Management Intern

 *   Built and assisted with building an Ecommerce website that acquired accounts which netted CED over $100,000 in sales
 *   Led projects and analyzed data to identify opportunities for improvement
 *   Received and processed stock into inventory management system
 *   Learned new skills and applied to daily tasks to improve efficiency and productivity

+### National Link - Glendora, CA (_February 2016 - March 2017_)
+#### Technical Support Specialist

+*   Help Desk support and Customer Service
+*   Troubleshoot ATM issues
+*   Remotely and onsite programming of hundreds ATM units
+*   Delivered comprehensive technical support, enhancing user proficiency and system reliability.
+*   Routinely contribute to Sales and Marketing initiatives

 * * *